-A biopsy involves taking a piece of skin or tissue from the body to look under a microscope.
+A biopsy involves taking a piece of skin or tissue from the body to look at under a microscope.
 A doctor will see if the tissue contains cancer or other abnormal cells.
 The results of the biopsy can help determine the next best step in diagnosis or treatment.

 How is a Biopsy Done?

 A small amount of tissue is taken using a special tool.
 When the tissue is taken the patient may be given a numbing agent to prevent pain.
 Sometimes the patient is sedated.